epinio/docs/docs/howtos/use-develop/app_watch.md

 **Startup (first run)**

-On the first run there is no local state file, so `app watch` performs a full buildpack push to prime the build cache.
-It then patches the running deployment to inject a supervisor wrapper as PID 1.
-The supervisor starts your app and watches for an updated binary or source files delivered by the sync phase.
+On the first `app watch` run (no local `.epinio-patch-state` file), Epinio patches the app's existing source blob, runs buildpack staging, and patches the running deployment to inject a supervisor wrapper as PID 1.
+The supervisor starts your app and relaunches it when sync delivers an updated binary or source files.

 **Sync (subsequent runs)**